AWegnerGitHub/awegnergithub.github.io-content/2025_04_15_leading_distributed_teams.md

 This doesn't mean team members are never contacted outside working hours.
 True emergencies sometimes require waking someone with specialized knowledge.
 However, two important principles guide these situations:

-First, if someone is contacted outside working hours to address an issue, they receive compensatory time off.
+First, [if someone is contacted outside working hours to address an issue, they receive compensatory time off][9].
 This creates accountability in the escalation process.
 People think twice before waking a colleague unless truly necessary.

 Second, and perhaps more importantly, each off-hours escalation triggers a review of our documentation and training.
 If someone needed to be woken for a particular issue, that indicates a gap in our knowledge distribution that needs to be addressed.
 This transforms what could be a negative experience into an opportunity for team improvement.